dancankimutai/minicash-app/README.md

 ## Conclusion

-Congratulations! you have learned how to build an app that withdraws cusd tokens from Minipay wallet.
+Congratulations!
+You have learned how to build an app that withdraws CUSD tokens from a Minipay wallet.

 Now you have the skills and knowledge needed to build a functional Minipay withdrawal application on your own and test that it works.